nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 See [DEPENDENCIES.md](doc/DEPENDENCIES.md)

 ## Clone the repository and run nicotine
-This is great if you're the only nicotine user on your system and you want to test the latest version.
+This is great if you're the only Nicotine+ user on your system and you want to test the latest version.
 ```
 $ git clone https://github.com/Nicotine-Plus/nicotine-plus.git
 $ cd nicotine-plus